Sign involutions on para-abelian varieties: Introduction

 Here $P\wedge^H A$ denotes the quotient of $P\times A$ by the diagonal $H$-action, usually called \emph{contracted product} or \emph{associated fiber bundle}.
 The main idea idea for the above result is to introduce the \emph{scheme of sign involutions} $\Inv_{X/k}^\text{sgn}\subset\Aut_{X/k}$, analyze the effect of the conjugacy action on this subscheme, and derive consequences using the general machinery of twisted forms and non-abelian cohomology.

-Now suppose $X$ is a para-abelian variety admitting a sign involution $\sigma:X\ra X$.
-We then can form the quotient $B=X/G$ with respect to the cyclic group $G=\{e,\sigma\}$ of order two.
-In particular in characteristic two, not much seems to be known on this proper normal scheme.
-Our second main result is concerned with $\Pic^\tau_{B/k}$, the numerically trivial part of the Picard scheme:
+We now turn to more geometric aspects: Given an abelian variety $A$ with its standard sign involution $\sigma(x)=-x$, one can form the quotient $B=A/G$ with respect to the cyclic group $G=\{e,\sigma\}$ of order two.
+This brings us into the realm of \emph{geometric invariant theory}: Locally, the quotient arises from the ring of invariants in suitable coordinate rings for the abelian variety.
+In characteristic two, not much seems to be known on the resulting proper normal scheme, and it would be highly interesting to construct and understand a resolution of singularities.
+Our second main result, which is concerned with the numerically trivial part $\Pic^\tau_{B/k}$ of the Picard scheme, which could shed some light on the problem:

 \begin{maintheorem} (See Thm.\ \ref{trivial pic-tau}) In the above situation, the group scheme $\Pic^\tau_{B/k}$ is trivial. \end{maintheorem}